kelrit/mls-protocol/draft-ietf-mls-protocol.md

 ~~~~~

 The `left_hash` and `right_hash` fields hold the hashes of the
 node's left and right children, respectively.
+The signature within
+the `ParentNodeInfo` is computed over the its serialized prefix which
+contains both the `public_key` and the list of unmerged leaves.
 The `public_key`
 field holds the hash of the public key stored at this node,
 represented as an `optional<HPKEPublicKey>` object, which is null if
 and only if the node is blank.

+While hashes at the nodes are used to check the integrity of the
+subtrees, the signatures are required to provide information to
+members regarding who has last updated a node.
+This information
+is especially important in the case of newcomers and the signatures
+in the nodes SHOULD be verified punctually, and especially by
+the newcomer to join the group.

 ## Group State